Learning the Koopman Eigendecomposition: A Diffeomorphic Approach: Problem Formulation

-with continuous states on a compact set $\bm{x} \in \set{X} \subset \mathbb{R}^{d}$ consisting of a known $\bm{A} \in \set{R}^{d \times d}$ and an unknown $\bm{r}: \set{X} \mapsto \set{R}^d$. \begin{assumption} We assume that the origin of \eqref{sysKdiffeo} is exponentially stable. \end{assumption} The above system class includes dynamical systems representing motion e.g. object grasping or stable physical systems e.g. a damped pendulum. } Due to their continuous-time nature, the dynamics are fully described by the infinitesimal generator of the associated Koopman operator semigroup. \begin{definition}[\!\cite{Lasota1994}] The operator ${\mathcal{G}_{\mathcal{K}}}$, is the infinitesimal generator
+with continuous states on a compact set $\bm{x} \in \set{X} \subset \mathbb{R}^{d}$ {containing the origin}, consisting of a known $\bm{A} \in \set{R}^{d \times d}$ and an unknown $\bm{r}: \set{X} \mapsto \set{R}^d$. \begin{assumption} We assume that the origin of \eqref{sysKdiffeo} is globally exponentially stable. \end{assumption} The above system class includes dynamical systems representing motion as well as various dissipative Lagrangian systems. } Due to their continuous-time nature, the dynamics are fully described by the forward-complete flow map~\cite{Bittracher2015} of \eqref{sysKdiffeo} given by